kohlschutter/junixsocket/src/site/markdown/crosscomp.md

     brew install llvm

-In order to compile for RISC-V, you need LLVM 9.
-Currently, it won't compile on newer versions, so install that one, too:

-    brew install llvm@9

 ## Setting up the target SDKs

 First, we need to setup the SDK of all supported target platforms, so we can build our code one